 While I am broadly interested in topics related to programming languages (PL) and software engineering (SE), my main focus is on a new paradigm of program analysis that incorporates Bayesian reasoning.
 I have been working on it since my Ph.D study (see my thesis), and my research spans applications, languages, algorithms, and theories of Bayesian program analysis.
-My other research interests include optimizing domain-specific languages for program synthesis, combining program analysis and large language models, and artificial intelligence explainability.
+My other research interests include optimizing domain-specific languages for program synthesis, artificial intelligence explainability, abstraction selection for conventional program analyses.

 • Applications: We have built program analysis augmented with uncertain information [OOPSLA'25a], fuzzing techniques guided by Bayesian program analysis [POPL'26a], and probabilistic fault localization [TSE'25].